Ask any skincare guru what the best BHA exfoliant out there is and they’ll say Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant.

 I’m a sciencey beauty blogger.
 I have to recommend you to go with Paula’s Choice simply because salicylic acid is tried and tested while studies on betaine salicylate are still lacking. *sighs*

 And if salicylic acid is already working wonders for you, why rock the boat and switch things up?
 If the oily finish really bothers you, Paula’s Choice has plenty of other products with salicylic acid.
-You’ll find the right one for you.
+Check this quick guide here to find out the right one for you.